FreakC-Foundation/FreakC/TUTORIAL.md

 	print[] The key is !key:~1,2!
 	:: The result will be "The key is 24"

 Basically, it should work like normal Batch's variables.
+But currently, multi-line macro doesn't work :(

 ### Notes
 Also, spaces in FreakC is extremely important, so if you declare a variable like this: